CharlesStockman/osConfiguration/distro/T2SDE.md

 # Installation

-Overall the installation can be asily done by an intermediate or advnace linux developer easily ( I did the installation in less than an hour
+Overall the installation can be asily done by an intermediate or advnace linux developer easily less than an hour

+Disk Layout

 ## First Steps